-This expense is predominantly insurance policies for both the Vancouver and US offices.
-The costs for the three and six months
+This expense is predominantly insurance policies for the US offices.
+The costs for the three and nine months ended September 30, 2021 are higher than the comparative period in the prior year primarily due to insurance related to the US listing.